nharren/ExtendedDateTimeFormat/README.md

 - [x] Calendar datetimes
 	- [x] Deserialization from string
 	- [x] Serialization to string
-	- [ ] Conversion to ordinal datetimes
+	- [ ] Conversion to OrdinalDateTime
-	- [ ] Conversion to week datetimes
+	- [ ] Conversion to WeekDateTime
 - [x] Ordinal datetimes
 	- [x] Deserialization from string
 	- [x] Serialization to string